-Earlier this year, the European Union announced plans for a 55% reduction in its greenhouse gas emissions by 2030, as opposed to the 40% it had set as an earlier target.
+Last year, the European Union announced plans for a 55% reduction in its greenhouse gas emissions by 2030, setting its sights higher than the 40% it had targeted before.

-To ensure that manufacturers within the EU aren't disadvantaged by competition outside its borders, the European Commission is also planning a CO2 tax on imports from abroad.
-The Carbon Border Adjustment Mechanism (CBAM) as it is called, is a global first that will affect imported products from particularly high-emitting industries such as steel, cement, aluminum, fertilizers and energy production.
+The Carbon Border Adjustment Mechanism (CBAM) is a global first that will affect imported products from particularly high-emitting industries such as steel, cement, aluminum, fertilizers and energy production.

 One goal is to encourage industrial companies in the EU to produce more sustainably without being disadvantaged in the global price war by increased CO2 levies.